FalconTheBerd/altControlPanel/README.md

 ## Limitations

-- **Windows-Only**: Currently optimized for Windows operating systems.
+- **Windows-Only**: The server components run solely on Windows.
+Other operating systems are not supported and the scripts will exit immediately on those systems.
 - **Permissions**: Some directories or files may be inaccessible due to permission restrictions.
 - **Network Access**: Requires both machines to be on the same network or have proper port forwarding configured.